rose-paul/charity_finder/README.md

           })
     }, [])
 ```

- On the backend, an axios is called with the env vars (api keys) and the request info from the frontend.
+### Express Backend
+ On the backend, I use axios to make a get request to the Charity Navigator API using the API keys (environment vairables).

 ```javascript
     app.get("/call", async (req, res) => {